- A Pap test is usually done at age 21 unless you have special risk factors.

 - You may see brownish material or clumps along with blood on your underwear or pad.
 This is not tissue.
 This is from a certain kind of solution your HCP used, called “Monsel’s.”
 The brownish clumps will last about 1 to 5 days.

 - It’s even possible to have a “blackish discharge” if the health care provider used a solution called “silver nitrate” to control the bleeding.
 Again, this will not last long.

-- Do not have sexual intercourse, douche, use tampons, or place anything in your vagina for at least 2 weeks.
+- Do not have sexual intercourse, douche, use tampons, or place anything in your vagina for 48 hours following colposcopy.

 What should I be concerned about after a colposcopy?

 There are certain things your HCP should be contacted about.